elementalfoundation/elementalservices.nl/index.md

 ## More on how I work

-It's good to **start with a small, well-defined project**, to give us time to build trust and limit risk.
+It's good to **start with a small, well-defined project**.
+This gives us time to build mutual trust and limit risk.

 For example: onboard me on the problem you’re trying to solve, your business and your processes.
 I'll document what I learn and offer that as a deliverable, and maybe we can find a small technical project too in that first step.

-If you want to open source what we make, I’ll support that decision.
+If you want to open source what we make down the linw, I’ll support that decision.
 Elemental Services is owned by the [Elemental Foundation](https://elementalfoundation.org), and open source supports our mission directly.
 But no code will be published unless you explicitly agree to it.

 ---